Putting experience first – how should the SOC evolve as we head towards new services and full 5G SA?

 Well, the trick is to ensure that machine learning and artificial intelligence can be applied so that SOC systems can learn to extrapolate from the processed data and to predict when even a minor change could lead to something that impairs performance – and to learn with machine learning (ML) how to correlate KPIs with customer experience in a new way.
 It will be impossible to achieve this for a network that supports millions of users and, potentially, hundreds of millions of connected devices without using such ML and AI-based processing.

 The evolved SOC – blending automated action with new experience measures

-Of course, we are some way from realising this vision.
+Of course, we are some way from realizing this vision.
 But, it’s important to be clear about what we think the SOC should deliver in the future.
-If we really want to capitalise on the unparalleled opportunities for service innovation that 5G brings, we need to work to make this happen.
+If we really want to capitalize on the unparalleled opportunities for service innovation that full 5G SA brings, we need to work to make this happen.
 We’ve successfully automated the NOC.
 We have brought new insights that have driven early SOC deployments.
 It’s only a matter of time before the SOC reaches this level – and we’re providing innovations to make this happen.